rscarson/blog/embedding_js_with_rustyscript.md

 }
 ```

+The `call_entrypoint` function will call our module's setValue function for us - the function was found and a reference to it stored in advance on load so that this function call can be made with less overhead.

+Just like before, `::<Undefined` means we do not care if the function returns a result.

-Now that we have a runtime, let us add a second module that can make use of it!
-We shall name this file `use_value.js`
+Now that we have a runtime, let's add a second module that can make use of it!
+We'll name this file `use_value.js`

 ```javascript
 import * as get_value from './get_value.ts';